AcademySoftwareFoundation/aswf-sample-project/README.md

 ![CDash Project Creation](/images/cdash_token.png)

-You will next need to add the CDash token as a Secret in your GitHub project: got to the Settings tab for your project, select Secrects, and create an environment variable called `CTEST_CDASH_TOKEN` and assign to it the value of the token you create in the CDash dashboard.
+You will next need to add the CDash token as a Secret in your GitHub project: got to the Settings tab for your project, select Secrects, and create an environment variable called `CTEST_CDASH_AUTH_TOKEN` and assign to it the value of the token you create in the CDash dashboard.

 ![GitHub Secret for CDash Integration](/images/github_cdash_secret.png)